GUCHU-PUCHU/Facebook-gc-bot/README.md

 Then you'll be asked what you want to setup. choose login, then input yout email and password.

-if you want to cofigure the bot just run npm start again.
+if you want to configure the bot just run `npm start` again.
+_honestly not sure how to loop the thing so i'll just leave it as is foe now._
+_I'm a beginner._

 ### Running the bot